zeropsio/start-commands-example/README.md

 # Zerops startCommands example

-Zerops containers are based on [Incus](https://linuxcontainers.org/incus/introduction/) containers, this means they are on the half way point between containerized processes (e.g. Docker) and full-fledged VM (e.g. Proxmox).
+Zerops containers are based on [Incus](https://linuxcontainers.org/incus/introduction/) containers, placing them at a midpoint between containerized processes (e.g., Docker) and full-fledged VMs (e.g., Proxmox).
-This allows Zerops to easily run multiple processes on a single container.
+This architecture allows Zerops to easily run multiple processes within a single container.

 This example shows how to run Node.js application that uses SQLite along with [Litestream](https://litestream.io/), to persist the database throughout deployments.